SunjidaAkter/electrix-manufacturing-client/README.md

 ## About this project
 * This Project is a site of a ELECTRIX MANUFACTURING Company.
+* Login, registration, reset password, logout, email verification, and Google sign in with Firebase authentication have all been added.
+* There is a dashboard route which is private.
+On the dashboard there are three nested routes for normal users and 5 nested routes for admin.
+* Payment system has been implemented.
 * Where anybody can see the manufaturers provided services and can contact them.
 * This website's home page has 8 sections Header, Banner, Tools, About, Business Summary, review, news & Footer.
 * Firebase is used for Deployment & authentication.